oybek-turaev-cyber/HTB-CDSA-Prep/Pre-SOC-Path/assembly_language/notes.md

 - **Msfvenom:**
 - msfvenom, which is another common tool we can use for shellcode generation
 - `msfvenom -l payloads | grep 'linux/x64'`

--
-- **The exec payload allows us to execute a command we specify.
-Let's pass '/bin/sh/' for the CMD, and test the shellcode we get:**
+- *The exec payload allows us to execute a command we specify.
+Let's pass '/bin/sh/' for the CMD, and test the shellcode we get:*

 - `msfvenom -p 'linux/x64/exec' CMD='sh' -a 'x64' --platform 'linux' -f 'hex'`